tripflex/docs/pages/cloud/storage/pcs_synchro_objects_containers/guide.en-gb.md

     Content-Type: text/plain; charset=utf-8
 ```

-#### Checking the synchronization
+#### Checking the synchronisation

-After a few moments (depending on the size and number of the files you are uploading) you can check if the synchronization worked by listing the files in each container.
+After a few moments (depending on the size and number of the files you are uploading) you can check if the synchronisation worked by listing the files in each container.

 - List the files in the source container :